mixxxdj/manual/source/chapters/user_interface.rst

   The artist of the track is listed below.
 It is the same as listed under the :guilabel:`Artist` column heading in the Mixxx library.

+**Time Elapsed/Remaining/Both**
+  By default it displays the total elapsed time in the track up to the millisecond.
+Clicking on the display switches to the *Time Remaining* view, which indicates how much time is left before the track reaches the end.
+  Clicking the display again, both the elapsed and remaining time are shown simultaneously in the format *elapsed time / remaining time*.
+  You can change the default in :menuselection:`Preferences --> Decks --> Deck options`.

 **BPM (Tempo)**
   The number at the top right is the effective :term:`BPM` of the track.
 This is the detected :term:`BPM` of the track, adjusted for the playback rate of the